OpenExecProtocol/Specification/RFC.md

 ## 2. Terminology

+[//]: # (Suggestion to rename agent to client since agents are mostly going to be using tools, but not creating them)
 - **Agent:** An entity that issues requests to tools for performing specific tasks.
 - **Tool:** A service or function that can be invoked by an agent using the defined protocols.
 - **Schema:** A formal description of the data structure, typically expressed in JSON Schema, used to validate data formats.
 - **RFC:** Request for Comments; a document that describes methods, behaviors, research, or innovations applicable to the Internet.